regenwatchdog/regenwatchdog.github.io/_estates/richmond/hamclose.md

   - image_path: /images/hcl3.jpg
   - image_path: /images/hcl4.jpg
   - image_path: /images/hcl5.jpg
-coordinates:
-  - -0.316239,51.437734
+location: '{"type":"Point","coordinates":[-0.316239,51.437734]}'
+landlord: RHP
+developer:
+itla:
+total: 192
 ---
 192 homes are under threat of demolition at Richmond's Ham Close estate.

 Ham Close estate was built by Richmond council in the 1960s and comprises 192 homes across 14 blocks.
-It was handed over to RHP 20 years ago when the council transferred all of its housing stock to the group.
+It was handed over to Richmond Housing Partnership (RHP) 20 years ago when the council transferred all of its housing stock to the group.

 In 2013, RHP started consulting residents on options for the estate which included refurbishment, infill, partial and full redevelopment.